Feather Pancakes | See in this post how I make these delicious homemade pancakes.

 Have you ever had what you thought was the best recipe ever only to find out that you were wrong?
 I came to this realization when I decided to try these Feather Pancakes.
 I’m not kidding – I have kicked my old pancake recipe to the curb.
-This is my new FAVORITE homemade pancake recipe.
+Meet my new FAVORITE homemade pancake recipe.

 Who doesn’t LOVE a stack of light & fluffy pancakes?
 Oh.
 My.
 Goodness.
 Just add a pat of butter and